Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 # Development Stage

-## VueX Modules & Reusable Components
+## VueX Modules and Reusable Components

 There are a couple of key areas to note that allow effective module name spacing within reusable nested components: